 Although now a large town, the bustling centre has more of a small town feel about it, this combined with its enviable location makes Witney hard to beat.

-It is more than just an attractive town too.
+High housing costs aside, it’s more than just an attractive town.

 Its connections make it a very popular choice for those who work in central Oxford, just a quick 11-mile journey.

 Plenty of historic buildings dot the local streets.

 Many of these historical buildings are built from Cotswold stone and still retain their original timber sash windows.

 Its working parish church, St Mary the Virgin, along with several other places of worship is very much a part of local life.